 Why I Decided to Self-Publish and Other Tales of Doom and Angelic Hope

-SO YOU WANNA DO THE JIVE TURKEY WITH THE TRAILER PARK NOMAD:
+SO YOU WANNA DO THE JIVE TURKEY WITH THE NOMADIC WRITER:

-* I invite you to follow my wacky and eclectic little blog.
+* I invite you to follow my blog.
 Look to the right for options.
 I've just joined "Networked Blogs," so you can now like me on there to make it easier to follow me.
 You can also follow by RSS or by email.

 * I LOVE any "Likes"/ FB shares/ Retweets/Google + one's, so I thank you in advance!